xslizik/zkgra/week8/report08.md

 3.1 Write out all possible public keys when the numbers p = 7 and q = 11 as random numbers for the RSA algorithm.

 Let's take into account only e != d cases.
+Results can vary based on max_j parameter, for Task 3 I set max_j to fi(n).

 ![](../assets/8-3.png)